ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 ## Measuring the Moment of Inertia

-For our dynamic measurement of the moment of inertia, we will use a turntable that has a hub attached at its center, which has three grooves, of different radius, around which one can wind a string.
-The string extends from the hub of the turntable and goes over a pulley at the front edge of the base of the apparatus.
+For our dynamic measurement of the moment of inertia, we will use a vertically-mounted turntable that has a hub attached at its center, which has three grooves of different radius, around which one can wind a string.
 A mass hanging from the free end of the string provides tension, which exerts a torque on the turntable, thus causing it to rotate.
-The figure below shows a schematic of the apparatus (though with the hub diameter exaggerated and only one groove):
+The figure below shows a schematic of the apparatus:

 :::Figure:Figure
 ![Figure_1](imgs/Figure_1.jpg)
 :::

-By measuring the time it takes the mass to fall from its initial height to the floor, we can find a, its (linear) acceleration.
+By measuring the time it takes the mass to fall from its initial height to the table top (or some reference line just above it), we can find a, its (linear) acceleration.
 From this we can calculate &alpha;, the angular acceleration of the turntable.
 From the weight of the mass, and its linear acceleration, we can find T, the tension in the string.
 Once we know all these things, we can calculate the torque, &tau;, and from &tau; = I&alpha;, find I, the moment of inertia of our turntable platter.

 ### Torque